-Professionals may not consider plagiarism a serious offence and may think that this is more restricted to writers, researchers and academics.
+Professionals may not consider plagiarism a serious offence and may think that this is more restricted to writers, researchers, and academics.
 However, if you work in a professional setting, that means you have to bring your ideas to the table.
-If you choose to use somebody else’s and pass them off as your own, you are also liable to face the consequences for plagiarism.
+If you choose to use somebody else’s and pass them off as your own, you are also liable to face the consequences of plagiarism.

 Quite possibly, the most common setting that plagiarism is committed is universities and colleges.
 When enrolling in a university or college, the student agrees that all work they turn in will be their own and won’t plagiarise somebody else.

 However, with multiple looming deadlines at any one time, some students are often tempted to plagiarise to pass, and it often has dire consequences for them.